odanoburu/FreeLing-User-Manual/basics.md

 This program offers a set of options that cover most of FreeLing capabilities.
 Nevertheless, much more advantadge can be taken of FreeLing, and more information can be accessed if you call FreeLing from your own application program.

-FreeLing library also includes some classes that are able to dump FreeLing data structures into some common formats, such as XML or CoNLL-like column format.
+FreeLing library also includes some classes that are able to dump FreeLing data tructures into some common formats, such as XML or CoNLL-like column format.
 These classes are limited and may not be able to generate any desired output format as they are out-of-the box, but can be adjusted to your needs or used as a starting poit to write your own dumper to your preferred output format.

 ## Supported Languages {#supported-languages}